Andre601/mkdocs-template/README.md

 This is a template repository for anyone that wants to use the MkDocs Material Theme.

 ## Getting Started
-To get started, first clone this template by clicking on the Green button labeled `Use this template`.
+To get started, first clone this template by clicking on the Green button labeled [`Use this template`][use].
 On the new screen, give your repository a name and make sure to check `Include all branches`.
 This will make sure that the `gh-pages` branch is included, or otherwhise publishing the docs to GitHub Pages could cause errors (See [Troubleshooting](#troubleshooting)).

 > **Note**: